diarmuidw/pygrib2/trunk/README.txt

 **Copyright**

-source code from proj.4 (http://proj.maptools.org) is included in the 'proj_src' directory under the terms given in LICENSE_proj4.

 the source code from g2clib (http://www.nco.ncep.noaa.gov/pmb/codes/GRIB2)
 is include in the 'g2clib_src' directory and is in the public domain.

 Everything else:

-copyright (c) 2005 by Jeffrey Whitaker.
+copyright (c) 2007 by Jeffrey Whitaker.

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose and without fee is hereby granted,